Salmonella Testing

 Both are important.
 Environmental monitoring (swabbing drains, floors) proactively identifies contamination risks in your facility before they reach the product.
 Finished product testing verifies that your food safety controls were effective for that specific lot.

-What happens if my sample tests positive for Salmonella?
+What happens if my sample tests presumptive positive?

-If a PCR screen is presumptive positive, we proceed to cultural confirmation to verify the result.
+If a PCR or lateral flow screen is presumptive positive, we proceed to cultural confirmation on Chrom ID or Hardy Chrom to verify the result.
 A confirmed positive in a finished product typically requires a recall or diversion.
 We provide technical support to help you investigate the root cause.

 Prevent Salmonella Recalls

-Validate your sanitation protocols with accredited salmonella testing.
+Validate your sanitation protocols with PJLA-accredited Salmonella Testing.

 Get A Free Quote